-Management has evaluated subsequent events through the date that the consolidated financial statements were available to be issued, January 29, 2014, and determined that no events, except for the events described above and in Note 14, occurred that require disclosure.
-No subsequent events occurring after January 29, 2014, have been evaluated for inclusion in these consolidated financial statements.
+Management has evaluated subsequent events through the date that the consolidated financial statements were available to be issued, January 23, 2015, and determined that no events occurred that require disclosure.
+No subsequent events occurring after January 23, 2015, have been evaluated for inclusion in these consolidated financial statements.